-I'm a PhD Fellow at the University of Bergen’s Center for Digital Narrative, where I research how artificial intelligence is used to simulate historical figures.
-My work asks what happens when chatbots, voice clones, and AI-generated images become tools for cultural memory, education, and storytelling.
+I am a PhD Fellow at the University of Bergen’s Center for Digital Narrative (CDN), where I study how artificial intelligence simulates historical figures.
+My work examines how chatbots, voice clones, and AI-generated images shape cultural memory, education, and storytelling.
+I focus on how large language models and conversational interfaces influence new narrative forms and their impact on audiences.

 I’m bringing my work on AI, history, and ethics to audiences in the Netherlands, Brazil, and Norway in the coming year.
 My talks and lectures have taken me to the United States, Italy, France, and across Norway, and I designed and ran an online creative workshop with the Goethe Institute in Lisbon.